Example (musician): 2013–2014: Live Life Living and Epic Records signing

-2015–2019: Bangers & Ballads
+2015–2019: Bangers & Ballads and standalone singles

 Prior to his 2014 tour, Example had confirmed to a fan on Twitter that work on his sixth album had begun, although he stated that it wouldn't likely be finished before the end of 2015.
 Example spent studio time with Netsky and Sigma leading up to his 2014 tour who could be possible collaborators for the album.
 In early 2015, Example released a statement on his Twitter account detailing his plans for the year ahead and the following year.
-The statement detailed that he would be taking a significant break from touring in 2015 in order to spend time with his wife and son as well as to write new music for his upcoming album and, in 2016, he planned to release his sixth album and return to touring with a full live band.
+The statement detailed that he would be taking a significant break from touring in 2015 in order to spend time with his then wife and son as well as to write new music for his upcoming album and, in 2016, he planned to release his sixth album and return to touring with a full live band.
 He also released a brief early demo snippet on Instagram, displaying part of a rap verse.

 On 8 June, Example revealed on Twitter that "Whisky Story", the lead single from his sixth studio album, and its music video would be revealed on 8 July.
 The track was available to download on 10 July, and peaked only at number 96 in the Official UK charts.

 In October 2015, Professor Green revealed that Example has collaborated with Takura, P Money and Big Narstie on a track called "Access Denied".

 In May 2016, Example appeared in the music video for WSTRN's "Come Down".
 The same month, Example confirmed that the second single from his untitled sixth album would be "Later" and would be a return to "classic Example", citing "Changed the Way You Kissed Me" as a reference in an interview with Russell Kane on Virgin Radio.